Mongolia

 Corporate - Taxes on corporate income

-Mongolian corporate income tax (CIT) is levied at the following rates, using a progressive-rate scale that ranges from 1% to 25%, as follows:
+Mongolian corporate income tax (CIT) is levied using a progressive rate scale, as follows:

-• 1% applies to entities with annual revenue of up to 300 million Mongolian tugrik (MNT) (except for those operating in mining, petroleum, alcoholic beverage, and tobacco industries).
+- 1% for entities with annual revenue up to 300 million Mongolian tugrik (MNT), except for those in the mining, petroleum, alcoholic beverage, and tobacco industries.

-• 10% applies to the first MNT 6 billion of annual taxable income.
+- 10% on the first MNT 6 billion of annual taxable income.

-• If annual taxable income exceeds MNT 6 billion, the tax shall be MNT 600 million plus 25% of income exceeding MNT 6 billion.
+- For annual taxable income exceeding MNT 6 billion, the tax is MNT 600 million plus 25% of the income over MNT 6 billion.

-However, the income described in the chart below is excluded when determining the annual taxable income and is taxed at different tax rates on a gross basis:
+However, certain types of income, as detailed in the chart below, are excluded from the calculation of annual taxable income and are taxed at different rates on a gross basis:

-A special 5% tax rate will apply on dividend and interest income of an investor who purchased debt instruments or shares of a local entity (not holding mineral resources, oil exploration, and mining special licences) traded in local and international stock markets.
+A special 5% tax rate will apply to dividend and interest income for investors who purchase debt instruments or shares of a local entity (excluding those holding mineral resources, oil exploration, and mining special licences) traded on local and international stock markets.

-Entities with revenue of up to MNT 300 million will submit CIT returns on a semi-annual basis and will be taxed at 1% (not applicable to entities operating in mining, petroleum, alcoholic beverage, and tobacco industries).
+Entities with annual revenue up to MNT 300 million will submit CIT returns on an annual basis and will be taxed at a rate of 1%.
+This rate does not apply to entities operating in the mining, petroleum, alcoholic beverage, and tobacco industries.

 Ultimate beneficial owner (UBO)

-The UBO for tax purposes is defined in the General Taxation Law (GTL) as ‘a person who owns 30% or more of the shares, ownership interest, or voting rights of a legal entity holding a mining/petroleum licence or land-use (or possess) right directly or indirectly through legal entities with a chain of ownership at one or more levels; implements voting rights; or has a right to receive dividends’.
-Simultaneously, a concept of a ‘right holder’ is introduced, which is defined as ‘a person who possesses a mineral, radioactive minerals, and petroleum exploration or mining license or land-use (or possess) right’.
+Under the General Taxation Law (GTL), the UBO for tax purposes is defined as a person who owns 30% or more of the shares, ownership interest, or voting rights in a legal entity holding a mining or petroleum licence or land-use (or possession) rights, either directly or indirectly through a chain of legal entities; exercises voting rights; or has the right to receive dividends.
+Concurrently, the concept of a 'right holder' is introduced, defined as a person who possesses a mineral, radioactive minerals, and petroleum exploration or mining licence or land-use (or possession) rights.

-The taxpayer (the right holder) must register its UBO for tax purposes to the tax authorities.
-If the UBO changes, the taxpayer must notify the authorities within 30 days.
+The taxpayer (the right holder) must register its UBO for tax purposes with the tax authorities.
+If there is a change in the UBO, the taxpayer must notify the authorities within 30 days.

 Assessing taxable income